389ds/389ds.github.io/docs/389ds/FAQ/jemalloc-testing.md

 title: jemalloc Memory Library Testing
 ---

-# "jemalloc" Memory Library testing with 389 DS 1.3.4
+# "jemalloc" Memory Library testing with 389 DS
 ----------------

 {% include toc.md %}

+## Overview

+Compare the behavior of **jemalloc** to the standard OS memory allocator.
+This document details various tests(short term and long term), and compares the differences when using different allocators.

 ## Key